-The RSE movement started in the UK in 2012 with the Society of RSE.
+The Research Software Engineer (RSE) movement started in the UK in 2012 with the Society of RSE.
 Their goal is to make known the work of Research Software Engineers in Universities and industry.
+In 2024 EPFL and ETHZ started an effort to organize the RSE community in Switzerland.

 What is an RSE?